Valentino Vermeulen

 Valentino Vermeulen (born 20 July 2001) is a Dutch professional footballer who most recently played as a right-back for Lithuanian Džiugas Club.

 Club career

 On 1 June 2022, it was announced that Vermeulen was joining Borussia Dortmund for the 2022–23 season.
 Borussia clarified in their announcement that he is assigned to Borussia Dortmund II.

 On 13 January 2023, Vermeulen returned to Willem II, the club that he played for as a junior, on a 2.5-year contract.
 On 7 December 2024, Willem II and Valentino Vermeulen mutually agreed to terminate his contract, following his demotion to the U21 squad earlier that season.

+June 2025 announced, that Valentino Vermeulen signed with Džiugas Club.
+On 6 July 2025 Valentino Vermeulen made his debut in A Lyga against Dainava Club.
+On 2 November 2025 scored his first goal in A Lyga against FK Riteriai.
+Valentino Vermeulen scored goal, late got red card.
+On 22 December officially announced, that Valentino Vermeulen stay at Džiugas Club.